For a 50-gallon tank that requires 3 pints of EC per 100 gallons, how much EC should you add?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-To determine how much emulsifiable concentrate (EC) to add to a 50-gallon tank when the application rate is 3 pints per 100 gallons, we need to first find the equivalent amount of EC for the smaller volume of 50 gallons.
+To determine how much EC (emulsifiable concentrate) to add to a 50-gallon tank when the recommendation is to use 3 pints per 100 gallons, you'll first need to set up a proportion based on the given rates.

 Subscribe